GarettGazay/ALTR_PROJECT/README.md

 <img src="./images/raised_hand.png" style="width:5%; margin-left:80px;">

 ## About Me
+- My name is Garett Gazay, I'm an engineer currently based in Las Vegas.
 - My background is in AI systems engineering and EDI billing solutions.
 - I have over 17 years of expertise in the NEMT industry.
 - I develop AI-driven systems to optimize ride scheduling and resource management.